PharosProtocol/core-v0/src/README.md

 # Security

-- TODO - **Existing Vulnerability** - contracts implementing receive functions could be malicious.
+- TODO - **Existing Vulnerability??** - contracts implementing receive functions could be malicious.
 Reentrancy ofc, which has been considered a bit (need to verify use of CEI flow) but also griefing. a borrower could borrow via a smart contract which reverts on fund receipt thus locking lender funds in the contracts.
 Might be alleviated by using verified account contracts?